 Multi-tasking vs. Task-switching – What is More Productivity

-We live in extremely busy environments with multiple challenges and projects to take care of in limited time.
-This makes us feel inclined towards multi-tasking or wanting to execute multiple tasks at the same time.
-Some people even would say that they are really good at doing so.
+We live in extremely busy environments with multiple challenges and projects to take care of in a limited time.
+This makes us feel inclined towards multi-tasking or wanting to execute various tasks at the same time.
+Some people would even say that they are really good at doing so.

-Multi-tasking is the simultaneous execution of 2 or more tasks but that doesn’t imply that more than 1 tasks are executed in one unit of time.
-In reality it is not multi-tasking, it is task switching.
+Multi-tasking is the simultaneous execution of 2 or more tasks but that doesn’t imply that more than one task is executed in one unit of time.
+In reality, it is not multi-tasking, it is task switching.
 So when you say that you are good at multitasking, that means that you are good at switching being different tasks.

-Let us throw light on this with the help of an example.
-Example, if I am reading a document while also talking to a friend on the phone for 1 minute.
-What I do is I divide that 1 minute into chunks, giving a few seconds to read then talk then read then talk then read and so on. but in one unit of time, you are either drafting or talking.
+Let me explain with the help of an example.
+Suppose I am writing any document while also talking to a friend on the phone for 1 minute.
+What do I do?
+I divide that 1 minute into chunks, giving a few seconds to write, then talk, then write again, and so on.
+But in one unit of time, you are either drafting or talking.
 Here you are switching between the tasks at a fast pace.
-Even that 1 second gets divided into multiple fraction of seconds and then allocated to either of the tasks.
+Even that 1 second gets divided into multiple fractions of seconds and then allocated to either of the tasks.

-Most importantly, our brain is not wired to do multi-tasking.
+Most importantly, our brain is not wired to multitask.
 What’s really happening is your brain is switching between tasks.
 Shutting down and restarting every time and this switching is inefficient and exhaustive.
 Our brain while task switching utilizes oxygenated glucose, depleting the same fuel that is required by us to focus on any particular activity.
-Research says that it takes 20 mins to bring back your focus to a task that you have put your mind to.
+Research says that it takes about 23 mins to bring back your focus to a task that you have put your mind to.

-When we force our mind to switch a lot, it actually damages our brain capabilities.
+1. When we force our minds to switch a lot, it actually damages our brain capabilities.

-An assignment done while texting will take 2-3 time more and will not turn out well.
-You are more probable of making mistakes.
+2. An assignment done while texting will take 2-3 times more and will not turn out well.
+You will make more mistakes this way.

 Peter Bregman wrote about his experience with multitasking in the Harvard Business Review.
 While sitting in on a conference call, Bregman decided to not waste any time at all and use that time to email a client.
 He sent the email.
 He realized he had forgotten the attachment.
 He sent another email, with an apology and the proper attachment.
 And then he had to send a third email explaining why that attachment was the wrong one and apologized while offering the correct attachment.
 It was at this point he realized that the conference call attendees (specifically, the Chair of the Board) were waiting for him to answer a question.
 Think you’re awesome at your work because you’re doing two things at once?
 Nope.
 You just make yourself look bad in front of others.